 Lake Tahoe resembled other places we had seen.
 There were the Ponderosa pines of Yosemite, the blue waters of Lake Mead & a touch of Reno.
 The place was a composite!
 When we finally left Las Vegas, Ann-Margret was once more at Caesar's.
 She was there in June, 1979, and I felt like we had come full circle.

 Reaching Salt Lake City, we assumed the same route I traveled in 1978.
 Salt Lake City remains clean and hospitable.
 The Mormons have not forgotten their past.
 The spirit of Brigham Young presides over Temple Square with unquestioned authority.
 Young brought his people from Illinois to Salt Lake in 1847.
 He had 27 wives and 56 children!
-A stud!
 Karen and I visited his home called the Beehive.